 We're talking heaps of butter, coconut oil, sugar, and flour... not to mention the chocolate!

-I honestly can't imagine the tummy ache I would have after eating something that intensely rich, and I'm sure I'm not alone.
+I honestly can't imagine the tummy ache I would have after eating something that rich, and I'm sure I'm not alone.

+Lightened-up versions of classic desserts are totally my jam!
+And these oil-free WFPB banana brownies are just perfect.
 Gotta love a dessert that doesn't leave you feeling sluggish and that's healthy enough for everyday!

 Jump to: